Root Causes

 4. TSH (perhaps also with total or free T4)

-5. lipid panel (cholesterol, triglycerides LDL, HDL)
+5. lipid panel (cholesterol, triglycerides, LDL, HDL)

 In contrast, the standard annual panel I want to see on all of my patients includes over 30 panels and markers, and those additional tests can provide some seriously helpful insight (especially when the results are also evaluated from a functional perspective)!